jfroom/portfolio-web/README.md

 &nbsp;

 ##Overview
-Static portfolio website template [http://jfroom.github.io/portfolio-web](http://jfroom.github.io/portfolio-web)
+Static portfolio website & blog template [http://jfroom.github.io/portfolio-web](http://jfroom.github.io/portfolio-web)

 ###Intent
 This project is used to generate my portfolio site and blog.
 It's a loose framework stubbed out with generic data.
 Via the settings and data files, meaningful content can be loaded in.
 The project has been open sourced for academic and sharing purposes.
 Fork it if you want to, but it not closely maintained.